Unorthodox-oddball/unorthodox-oddball.github.io/README.md

-#Tools
+# Tools

 1. html-sorting

 Simply sort dirty html code.

-Using tkinter and BeautifulSoup. // GUI, Format HTML bt, Open File bt
+Using tkinter and BeautifulSoup.

+*GUI, Format HTML bt, Open File bt

 You can use not only html code but also any text file.
 Probably, maybe not.